-- Prep lamb: Pat lamb shanks dry, trim, and season with salt and pepper.
-To trim: first cut away any silverskin and excess fat; then sever the tendons at the narrow end of the shank by inserting knife under each one.
+- Prep lamb: Pat lamb shanks dry, trim.
+To trim: first cut away any silverskin and excess fat; then sever the tendons at the narrow end of the shank by inserting knife under each one and sliding along the bone.
 See Fine Cooking: How to prepare & trim a lamb shank (2) for photo illustrations.

-- Rub salt and pepper all over the meat; let rest while you prep the veggies and papillote.
+- Rub salt/pepper/spice mix all over the meat; let rest while you prep the veggies and papillote.

-- Prep veggies, etc: Wash then halve leeks lengthwise, and cut into 1 1/2 inch lengths.
+- Prep veggies: Wash then halve leeks lengthwise, and cut into 1 ½ inch lengths.
 Do same with carrots.
 If using fennel, cut crosswise into crescents, or vertically into 8 sections.

 - Trim rosemary sprigs, and cut strips of orange zest using a potato peeler.

-- Cut 2 each, 16”x16” squares of heavy-duty foil and arrange similar squares of parchment paper on top.
+- Prep en papillote: Cut 2 each, 18”x18” squares of heavy-duty foil and arrange similar squares (16″x16″) of parchment paper on top.
 Arrange on each: half the leeks and carrots, 1 sprig of rosemary, 1 strip of orange zest.
 Season with red pepper flakes, salt & pepper.
-NOTE: if using just one shank, you need only 1 each square of foil and parchment.
+NOTE: if using just one shank, or 2 small shanks, less than 1 lb each) you need only 1 each square of foil and parchment.

 - Brown shanks: Heat oil in skillet over medium heat, then brown lamb shanks on all sides, about 2 minutes per side.
 Do in batches as necessary to avoid crowding.
 Transfer each shank to a foil & parchment square, arranging on top of the veggies, drawing up the sides of the packets to contain the juices, but do not seal yet.

-- Add wine to skillet to deglaze, then remove from heat and divide the juices evenly among the packets.
-Dot each with butter, then fold the edges to form rectangular packets and seal tightly.
-First seal the parchment by folding, then seal the foil, for double-protection.
+- Deglaze: Add wine to skillet to deglaze, then remove from heat and divide the juices evenly among each papillote.
+Dot each with butter, then fold the edges of the parchment to form rectangular packets and seal; then seal the foil over the parchment.